RCmags/rcmags.github.io/collections/projects/Miscellaneous/_posts/2018-12-03-sort_algorithm.md

 ---
 layout: post
-title: "Soring algorithm comparison and linked list"
+title: "Sorting algorithm comparison and linked lists"
 ---

 These are programs to compare the speed of basic sorting algorithms an a linked list data type.
 For an array of 15000 elements, this is how the algorithms fare: